This easy-to-use, easy-to-remember model will help you understand what motivates others—and yourself

 🚀 Why aren't they engaging with our latest feature?

-🔧 How could you tweak the product to improve the customer experience?
+🔧 Are there easy ways to modify the product to improve the experience?

 😖 Why are customers losing interest and churning?

-Answering these kinds of questions requires understanding motivation.
+To answer these kinds of questions, you must understand motivation.
 What pulls people to act?
 What pushes them away?
-While each of us has a unique blend of desires and dreams—or fears and anxieties—we have much more in common.
-We're all human.
+While each of us has a unique blend of desires and dreams—or fears and anxieties—we have much more in common because we're all human.

 The SCARF model is all about understanding motivation.
 So let's get to it!

 We Walk to Rewards ...
-But Run From Threats
+And Run From Threats

 In 2008, David Rock published SCARF: A Brain-Based Model for Collaborating with and Influencing Others (PDF).
 Therein, Rock detailed his brain-based model for human motivation—one he created based on pouring over years of neurological research.